AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

 1. Do not check in commented or dead code (unused)!
 1. Do not copy & paste code!
 Refactor it into a reusable form.
 1. Do not include implementation details in names - i.e. do not call methods "ajaxSomething" because it may not always be used via ajax; do not call a variable "googleMap" because the implementation might change to another provider (e.g. Leaflet).
+1. Remember: just because the language lets you do something doesn't mean you should.
+1. 1.
+Get a general understanding of basic accessibility requirements, and apply them to your UI code.

+### Javascript guidelines

+1. Defer loading of javascript to the end
 1. When using Leaflet or Google maps, do not assume that the map container will always have a fixed id of "map" - this would limit you to 1 map per page.
   1. NEVER assign the map to a global variable: ```window.alaMap = map``` is WRONG.
   1. You are tying the hands of anyone who comes along later and wants/needs to use more than 1 map per page.
-1. Do not use global variables - scope your code properly.
+1. Do not use global variables/functions - scope your code properly.
+1. Add ```"use strict";``` to the start of all Javascript files (see http://www.w3schools.com/js/js_strict.asp)
+1. Use ```var self = this; ... self.foo = "bar";``` instead of ``` this.foo = "bar"``` to ensure that your bindings are consistent when functions are passed as/assigned to variables.

 ## Code Style